-The drag coefficient can be plotted as a function of lift coefficient, Mach number, flap deflection and as a component build-up.
-Drag can also be plotted as a function of angle-of-attack for an untrimmed airplane.
-The drag can be approximated with a trendline.
+The drag coefficient can be plotted as a function of lift coefficient, Mach number, flap deflection and as a component build‑up.
+Drag can also be plotted as a function of angle of attack for an untrimmed aircraft.
+The drag polar can be approximated with a trendline.

 Moment as function of angle of attack, elevator (canardvator) and horizontal tail (canard) incidence can be calculated.

-This pitching moment at zero-angle-of-attack submodule can be used to determine the zero lift airplane pitching moment coefficients and pitching moment coefficients at zero airplane angle of attack.
+This pitching moment at zero-angle-of-attack submodule can be used to determine the zero lift aircraft pitching moment coefficients and pitching moment coefficients at zero aircraft angle of attack.
 This module includes flap effects.
-To account for each airplane component, the pitching moment coefficient components are calculated separately.
+To account for each aircraft component, the pitching moment coefficient components are calculated separately.
 The user can estimate the zero lift pitching moment coefficient, the effect of trailing and leading edge flaps on lift and pitching moment coefficients.
 The methods are described in Chapter 8 of Airplane Design Part VI.

 The aerodynamic center and shift can be calculated for the following components:

-The purpose of the Power Effects module is to calculate the effects of the operating propeller on aerodynamic properties of the airplane.
+The purpose of the Power Effects module is to calculate the effects of the operating propeller on aerodynamic properties of the aircraft.
 The effects of power are calculated for the following parameters:

 Power Effects can be applied to both single and multi-engine propeller driven aircraft.